csm34/UPSchool-FilmRecommendation/README.md

 # 🎥 Film Recommendation App

-This is a **Film Recommendation Web App** built with **Streamlit** and powered by **OpenAI's GPT API**.
+This is a **Film Recommendation Web App** built with **Streamlit** and powered by OpenAI's GPT API.
 The app suggests movies based on user preferences such as favorite genres, films, and year range.

 ---